MSKhanDA/devcon/README.md

-# DevConf 2026 Conference Website
+# DevConf 2026 Conference Website for Assesment 1

 Welcome to the official website for DevConf 2026 - a premier developer conference focused on cutting-edge technology, networking, and learning opportunities.